RestExpress/PluginExpress/cors/README.md

 Usage of the CORS Plugin is basically the same as the other plugins in this registry.
 Simply create a new plugin and register it with the RestExpress server, setting options as necessary, using method chaining if desired.

+*NOTE* It's recommended to make this the LAST plugin registered as it iterates all routes defined in your service suite and adds an OPTIONS route, if configured to support the CORS OPTIONS pre-flight request.

 To support the CORS OPTIONS Preflight request:
 ```java